The association shows resiliency as it quickly responds to financial changes caused by COVID-19. Review the 2020 financial summary.

 Delegates hear full reports about the exam program and the association’s financial standing through an online meeting platform.

 The Texas Behavioral Health Executive Council contracts with ASWB to provide preapproval services for social work licensing applicants.
-Because ASWB has the infrastructure in place to collect information and process it quickly, the service launched 60 days after the initial agreement with Texas.
+Because ASWB has the infrastructure in place to collect information and process it quickly, the service launches 60 days after the initial agreement with Texas is finalized.

-Within the context of ongoing calls for racial equity, ASWB’s exam program develops resources to explain how the exam development process guards against bias in test questions.
+Within the context of ongoing calls for racial equity, ASWB’s exam program develops resources to explain how the exam development process guards against bias.